Apply filters

 California’s unaffordability problem

 California is less affordable and poorer than it should be given the strength of our economy.
-In Part 1 of our white paper series on making California more affordable, BESI researcher Sam Trachtman lays out the basics facts, including that California has the nation’s highest poverty rate when accounting for cost of living.
+Part 1 of our white paper series on making California more affordable presents the basic facts on California’s unaffordability problem.
+Most strikingly, California’s high costs and insufficient incomes give California the highest poverty rate in the country when accounting for cost of living.

 Journal Article